Polyhedra

 In a regular polyhedron, all faces and vertex figures are regular.
 From this, it follows that it is isohedral: the faces are not only identical, but the polyhedron looks the same seen from all of them; this implies, for instance, that the polyhedron has a well defined centre and that all faces are equidistant from it.
 The same is true for the other types of elements, i.e., the polyhedron is also isogonal and isotoxal.

-Regarding their names, we extend the polygonal naming convention to the regular polyhedra: For the regular tetrahedron, we will use simply the capitalised word Tetrahedron, and likewise for Octahedron, Icosahedron, Dodecahedron, etc.
+Regarding their names, we extend the polygonal naming convention to the regular polyhedra: For the regular tetrahedron, we will use simply the capitalised word Tetrahedron, and likewise for Octahedron, Icosahedron, Dodecahedron, etc. The only name that does not mention the number of faces is the Cube; this is also similar to the Polygon names, where the word Square denotes regularity by default.

 The first models I built represented the five "Platonic solids", the convex regular polyhedra.
 They have been known at least since the time of the Pythagoreans.

-Fig. 2a: The five Platonic solids.
+Fig. 3.1: The five Platonic solids.

 In the foreground is the Tetrahedron.